-These are exciting times at NWR Hygiene Group, as our new Eco Hybrid Waste Management truck is fully operational and out servicing across the UK!
-The Eco Hybrid is the latest step in NWR Hygiene Group’s attempts to become more eco-friendly and to reduce our carbon footprint.
+These are exciting times at NWR Hygiene Group, as our new Eco Hybrid Waste Management truck is fully operational and providing service across the UK!
+The Eco Hybrid is the latest step in NWR Hygiene Group’s attempts to become more eco-friendly and reduce our carbon footprint.

 But I know what you’re thinking!
 What’s so good about Eco-Hybrid and how does it actually reduce your carbon footprint?
-Well, I’m here to explain….
+Well, let me explain….

 Eco Hybrid Technology